 Canadian Private Capital Investment School

-Gain the foundational knowledge and skills to be successful in the complex world of private capital investment management.
 Learn directly from top industry players in Canada’s first program for angels, venture capital and private equity professionals.
+Gain foundational knowledge and skills for the world of private capital investment.

 Who should attend?

-Recent graduates who aspire to a career in the investment vertical and emerging professionals employed within funds.
-Start-up founders, CEOs, banking and corporate finance professionals, lawyers, accountants, and those interested in the investment ecosystem are suitable candidates.
+Start-up founders, CEOs, banking and corporate finance professionals, lawyers, accountants, recent graduates, and those interested in the investment ecosystem are suitable candidates.

 Delivered in partnership with the Canadian Venture Capital and Private Equity Association, the Canadian Private Capital Investment School is a specialized program that prepares the next generation of institutional fund managers, government fund managers, family fund managers, corporate investors, angels, and private fund professionals for the growth of the equity investment sector in Canada.